araujoDevs/html-semantico/README.md

-"Material do curso html semântico do professor Matheus Batist"
+"Material do curso html semântico do professor Matheus Battist"